A Review of the Best Pulse Oximeters for Hospitals

 Masimo Rad-67 Pulse CO-Oximeter is a two-in-one handheld pulse oximeter for measuring oxygen saturation (SpO2) and total hemoglobin (SpHb).
 This device offers Next Generation SpHb technology spot-check monitoring when coupled with the rainbow® DCI®-mini sensor.

 The spot checks displayed on the screen also have signal quality indicators.
-Further, this device allows you to label parameters with unique identifiers such as patient names.
+Furthermore, this pulse oximeter allows you to label parameters with unique identifiers such as patient names.

 • SpO2 Accuracy Range: 70%–100%